VertigoRay/PSWriteLog/README.md

 )))
 ```

+> ℹ: The *default file* name will vary depending on your environment.
-> ℹ: Your `$MyInvocation.CommandOrigin` might vary between a few things, such as `Internal` or `Runspace`.
+> Running the above command may yield slightly inaccurate results because `$MyInvocation.CommandOrigin` could vary between a few things, such as `Internal` or `Runspace`.
 > If you want to know exactly where your log file is, configure it ...

-The default file name will vary depending on your environment.
 Change the location by providing the full path to the log file.

 ```powershell